Streamlined eduroam on-ramp for for K-12, libraries, and museums

 Expanding eduroam to additional communities

-The true value of eduroam increases with its ubiquity. eduroam in every primary and secondary educational institution, library, and public space boosts the value proposition of the service immensely and regional networks and community anchor institutions present a unique and powerful partner to address this scaling challenge.
-At the same time, we can help make community services, and the community that provides them, more sticky.
+The true value of eduroam increases with its ubiquity.
+Having eduroam in every primary and secondary educational institution, library, and public space boosts the value proposition of the service immensely and regional networks and community anchor institutions present a unique and powerful opportunity to address this scaling challenge.
+At the same time, we can help increase the impact of community services, and the community that provides them.
 K12s as well as libraries and museums that are part of the K12 ecosystem have thus far been underserved by eduroam in the US. eduroam Support Organizations leverage their existing relationships with K12s, libraries, and museums to address this need.

 Simplified business model for eduroam Support Organizations